TrueWill/tzientist/README.md

 # Tzientist

-A Scientist-like library implemented in TypeScript.
+A Scientist-like library for Node.js, implemented in TypeScript.

 It permits comparing legacy and refactored code paths in production environments, verifying both functional and non-functional requirements.